MicrosoftDocs/OfficeDocs-Support/Microsoft365/security/antispam/sender-rewriting-scheme.md

 _Original KB number:_&nbsp;4490129

+> [!NOTE]
+> We have been wokring on refining the behaviour of our SRS implementation.
+In June 2020, we rolled out a change to refine which messages are rewritten using SRS.
+The aim of SRS to is preserve the passing of SPF for a message sent to our service and forwarded.
+As such, we will no longer rewrite messages that did not pass SPF in the first place, when they entered our service.

 ## Summary

 Sender Rewriting Scheme (SRS) functionality was added to Office 365 to resolve a problem in which autoforwarding is incompatible with SPF.
 The SRS feature rewrites the **P1 From** address (also known as the Envelope From address) for all applicable messages that are sent externally from Office 365.
 It is important to note that the **From** header (also known as the Display From address or P2 From address) that is displayed by email clients remains unchanged.